Alcohol Withdrawal Symptoms

 DT is a medical emergency requiring 24-hour medical observation.
 DT occurs in roughly 1 in 20 of sufferers.
 Chlordiazepoxide, vitamins and several other drugs are usually prescribed to aid the detox process and prevent DT from manifesting.

 Life-threatening symptoms all but fade after 98 hours of cessation.
 The ‘acute’ stage of withdrawal has ended but a protracted period of symptoms can last up to one year of cessation.
-These set of symptoms are known as ‘non-acute withdrawal syndrome’ and can manifest in the form of an ever-present urge to return to drinking and a more insidious syndrome known as ‘anhedonia’ whereby one’s ability to feel pleasure is suppressed.
+This set of symptoms are known as ‘non-acute withdrawal syndrome’ and can manifest in the form of an ever-present urge to return to drinking and a more insidious syndrome known as ‘anhedonia’ whereby one’s ability to feel pleasure is suppressed.
 Insomnia is also a common occurrence at this stage.

 If you have taken the time to read the above, you may be eager to learn why the brain and body behave as they do to cause alcohol withdrawal syndrome.
 When the prolonged intake of alcohol has occurred, the brain’s transmitters go into overdrive.

 Chronic alcohol intake also suppresses Glutamate which is a substance in the body that produces the feeling of excitement.
 The glutamate system goes into overdrive to maintain normal levels of the glutamate substance.

-At our alcohol rehab centre, you shall receive 24-hour medical observation from our knowledgeable medical staff who specialise in rehabilitating alcoholics.
+Here at Cassiobury Court, our alcohol rehab centre, you shall receive 24-hour medical observation from our knowledgeable medical staff who specialise in rehabilitating alcoholics.
 Medication such as Chlordiazepoxide may be offered depending on the level of severity of withdrawal symptoms.
-Willpower is essential and residential treatment we offer means temptation is minimised.
+Willpower is the essential and the residential treatment we offer means temptation is minimised.